sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/singleAudio.md

 ### getPanner

-Return the `PannerNodeWrapper` instance which enable provision to directly update the properties on created panner node.
+Returns the `PannerNodeWrapper` instance which enable provision to directly update the properties on created panner node.

 ```js
 WebAudio.getAudio('speech').getPanner()